 Surplus Lines Insurance

-It's always best to buy insurance from companies licensed to sell insurance in Texas.
+It's always best to buy insurance from companies licensed in Texas.
 The Texas Department of Insurance reviews licensed companies to make sure they meet the state's rules and have enough money to pay claims.
-Licensed companies are also required to contribute to the state guaranty fund that pays for losses when companies become insolvent or unable to pay claims.
-But there are times when a licensed insurance company isn't available or willing to sell you a policy.
+But there are times when a licensed company isn't willing to sell you a policy.

-Texas law allows some companies to insure risks that companies in the standard market aren't able or willing to insure.
-These companies are called "surplus lines" insurance companies.
+Texas law allows some companies, called surplus lines insurers, to cover risks that licensed companies in the standard market aren't able or willing to insure.

 Agents must try to find a Texas-licensed company to sell you a policy before they sell you a policy from a surplus lines insurer.
 If you're not satisfied with an agent's search, consider using another agent to try to find a Texas-licensed company.